 Billera Hall Recreation Center is a multipurpose field house which includes locker rooms, classrooms, lounge area, staff offices and is also the location of the John Compardo Varsity Weight Room.
-Typical hours of operation are Monday through Thursday from 7:00 a.m. until 11:00 p.m., Fridays from 7:00 a.m. until 8:00 p.m., Saturdays from 10:00 a.m. until 6:00 p.m. and Sundays from noon until 10:00 p.m.
+Typical hours of operation are:

+Monday through Thursday from 7:00 am until 2:00 pm and again from 6:00 pm until 11:00 pm, Fridays from 7:00 am until 2:00 pm and again from 6:00 pm until 8:00 pm, Saturdays from 10:00 am until 6:00 pm Sundays from noon until 11:00 pm

 These hours may be adjusted during the summer and over semester breaks.
 In addition, students also have access to the Dorothy Day Fitness Center located in the Dorothy Day Student Union building.
 It has been newly renovated with squat rack, smith machine, cables dumbbells, resistance machines, cardio equipment, and a functional training zone.
-For the convenience of the students, it is accessible 24/7 with student ID card.
+For the convenience of the students, the hours are 6:00 am to 12:00 am (midnight).
 Again, these hours may be adjusted during the summer and over semester breaks.
 Visit www.desales.edu for current hours of operation.